8 Unique Golf Experiences to Add to Your Georgia Vacation

 Play one of Reynolds Lake Oconee’s six award-winning golf courses with a brand new set of customized TaylorMade clubs that have been specially fit for your game!
 The Reynolds Kingdom of Golf by TaylorMade program will have you playing with your new clubs by the afternoon.
 It is one of only two such facilities in the country.

 Go Back to School

 Georgia State Parks have eight budget-friendly golf courses around the state.
 In addition, these courses are also perfect for families.
-In fact, in an effort to grow the game of golf, the Georgia State Parks created the Georgia Junior Golf Tour, a series of seven events for kids held from March through August.

 If you aren't so good with the clubs, try playing golf with your feet.
 Foot golf is an interesting take on the game and uses a soccer ball and larger hole instead of a golf ball and clubs.
 There are several foot golf locations around Georgia, including Sea Palms Resort & Conference Center on St. Simons Island.